 Out of all traders trying to make a living trading forex, only 8 to 10 % will succeed.
 The rest will fail.
-This are the ruthless statistics that can be found you on any broker website.
+This is the ruthless statistics that can be found on any broker website.
 On the brighter side, this number may grow a little.
 The thing is, some of the traders, who failed the first time, may try to conquer the forex market again.
 If they succeed, the stats will improve.

 Suppose, Broker A has 5% of successful traders.
 By Broker B, this number reaches 8%.
 Broker C boasts even more impressive stats, with 10% of lucky traders.
 As you can see, the situation is a little more complicated, since the “success stats” may vary across brokers.

 Does it mean there is no way to find out how many forex traders succeed?
 Luckily, there is more than one method to determine their number.
 Nassim Nicholas Taleb, an acclaimed economist, and a trader has designed his method to calculate the percent of successful traders based on how long they’ve been trading.

 How to use the Taleb method

 Suppose, we have trading stats on one forex trader, who has been trading for 1 year.
 There is a 50% chance that the trader’s deposit will either grow or diminish.